Improving Neural Optimal Transport via Displacement Interpolation: Method

 In this subsection, we provide two theoretical results: the \textbf{Dual Formulation of Displacement Interpolation} (Thm \ref{thm:dual-form}) and the \textbf{Relationship between Interpolation Potential Functions} (Thm \ref{thm:hjb}).
 Thm \ref{thm:dual-form} will be utilized to derive our main learning objective (Eq. \ref{eq:main_objective}) and Thm \ref{thm:hjb} will be employed to formulate our regularizer (Eq. \ref{eq:hjb_reg}).

 \paragraph{Dual Problem of Displacement Interpolant} Here, we begin with the dual formulation of the minimization characterization of the interpolant $\rho_{t}^{\star}$ (Eq. \ref{eq:displacement_opt}).
 The dual problem can be expressed as Eq. \ref{eq:barycenter} in the following Theorem \ref{thm:dual-form}.
-Note that while the primal formulation (Eq. \ref{eq:displacement_opt}) optimizes over the set of probability distribution $\rho$, the dual formulation optimizes over two potential functions $f_{1, t}, f_{2, t}$. \begin{theorem} Given the assumptions in Appendix \ref{appen:proofs}, for a given $t \in (0,1)$, the minimization problem $\inf_{\rho} \mathcal{L}_{DI} (t, \rho)$ (Eq. \ref{eq:displacement_opt}) is equivalent to the following dual problem:
+Note that while the primal formulation (Eq. \ref{eq:displacement_opt}) optimizes over the set of probability distribution $\rho$, the dual formulation optimizes over two potential functions $f_{1, t}, f_{2, t}$.